 OK, fine.
 But then own your country’s history.
 Own all of it.
 Don’t hold aloft the gold nuggets whilst pushing a mound of poo under the carpet.
 Don’t hold aloft the gold nuggets and not even be aware that you’re standing in a mound of poo.
 Also, take a close look at the gold nuggets and ensure that they are actually not just gold-plated poo.

-- Immerse yourself in the horror of war, not the glory, for that too is a fairy tale.
+- Immerse yourself in the horror of war, not the glory.

 - Bind countries together with economic treaties.